 According to the Swedish Public Health Agency, preschool children can return to preschool after seven days if they are well enough, even if they have mild persistent symptoms such as a slight cough or runny nose.

 Having said that, please check your local health authorities for recommendations.

 The CDC recommends that if a child has COVID-19 symptoms but hasn’t been in contact with confirmed cases nor likely to have increased exposure to SARS-CoV-2 AND confirmed not likely to have COVID-19 by a healthcare provider, then the child can return to school according to current school policies.

 The treatment at home is the same as in all other cases of respiratory infections in children.
 Make sure your children drink plenty of fluids with some form of energy, i.e. liquids with sugar in it and resume eating food as normal.
 If your children are too tired to drink, give acetaminophen or ibuprofen or both.
 If your children have difficulty breathing or high fever and general malaise that do not subside with acetaminophen or ibuprofen, seek emergency care.

 Coronavirus in children with asthma

 Older people are generally more likely to become seriously ill from respiratory infections.
 That particularly applies if they contract the Coronavirus.
-The mortality rate among older people is likely to be a few percent of those affected, with the risk increasing the older you get.
+The mortality rate among older people is likely to be a few percent of those affected.
+The risk increases the older you get.
 This means that grandparents should not take care of their sick grandchildren.

-If you want to know more about the coronavirus, please visit the Swedish Public Health Agency.
-Public health experts will update that page as soon as new facts arrive.
+If you want to know more about the Coronavirus, please visit your local health agency website.
+Public health experts will update the page as soon as new facts arrive.
 Information will be updated frequently now as more research is being conducted on the new virus.
 Unfortunately, new myths and conspiracy theories, too, will arise, so it is wise to stick to reliable sources.